Providers can bridge the gap

 Health Insurance Coverage for the Child Care Workforce

-The American Rescue Plan makes health care coverage more affordable.
+The American Rescue Plan made health care coverage more affordable.

 For individuals without health care insurance or those who have insurance through HealthCare.gov, the federal marketplace (in which South Dakota participates) reduces the cost of health insurance.
 Many individuals working in child care (center-based programs or home-based programs) may not have employer-sponsored health care plans.

 The new expanded health care subsidies went into effect April 1, 2021.
-The enrollment period (or change period if you have a current plan) runs through August 15, 2021.
+Subsidies were set to expire at the end of 2022.
+However, the Inflation Reduction Act signed into law August 16, 2022 extended these health care subsidies through 2025.
 The sooner you apply, the sooner you can obtain coverage.
-Or, if you already have a health plan, the sooner you can pay less.
-These expanded subsidies are in place for 2021 and 2022 (unless extended by Congress).
+Or, if you already have a health plan, the sooner you can potentially pay less.
+Families at all income levels are eligible.
+The amount of the subsidy varies by family income.